Residual energy in weakly compressible turbulence with a mean guide field: Introduction

 The goal of this work is to link the incompressible and highly compressible regimes by investigating the properties of \Eresidual\ in weakly compressible turbulence.
-To achieve that, we run DNS of sub-Alfv\'enic and weakly compressible forced turbulence.
-By explicitly evolving density perturbations, we wish to understand how weak density inhomogeneities might influence the cascade of \Eresidual.
-We solved the full set of single-fluid MHD equations, including Ohmic dissipation and viscosity.
+To achieve this, we ran DNS of sub-Alfv\'enic and weakly compressible forced turbulence.
+By explicitly evolving density perturbations, we sought to understand how weak density inhomogeneities might influence the cascade of \Eresidual.
+We solved the full set of single-fluid MHD equations, including dissipation and viscosity.
 In all runs, we maintained turbulence at a quasi-static regime with \Ms\ $\sim 0.1$ and considered three different initial magnetic field strength values: $B_0$ = 0.5, 1, and 2, corresponding to $\beta$ = 4.0, 1.0, and 0.3.
-We also explored the effects of driving (magnetic and kinetic) to the residual energy cascade.
+We also explored the effects of driving (magnetic and kinetic) on the residual energy cascade.

 The organization of the paper is as follows: Sect.~\ref{sec:numerical_simulations} presents the numerical simulations.
 Sect.~\ref{sec:numerical_results} presents the main numerical results of the averaged and scale-dependent energetics.
-Sect.~\ref{sec:theory} addresses the fundamental differences between magnetically- and kinetically- driven turbulence based on the phenomenologies of dynamic alignment theory and reflection-driven turbulence.
-Sect.~\ref{sec:discussion} discusses our obtained results in the context of Solar wind turbulence.
-Sec.~\ref{sec:conclusions} summarizes the findings of this work.
+Sect.~\ref{sec:theory} addresses the fundamental differences between magnetically and kinetically driven turbulence based on the phenomenologies of dynamic alignment theory and wave dynamics influenced by inhomogeneities.
+Sect.~\ref{sec:discussion} discusses our obtained results in the context of solar wind turbulence.
+Sect.~\ref{sec:conclusions} summarizes the findings of this work.

-\section{Numerical Simulations}
+\section{Numerical simulations}